Your trusted partner in cosmetic care abroad

 Weeks 4–8

 Visible improvement as swelling reduces and your new contour begins to emerge.
 Return to desk work is possible around week 4–6 depending on the extent of surgery.
+Driving usually resumes around week 2–4, once you are off strong pain medication and can sit, turn, and perform an emergency stop without pain; allow longer if a compression garment limits movement at the pedals.
 Avoid heavy lifting and strenuous activity.
 Compression garments are worn throughout this period.

 Months 3–12